Network Compute Bridge¶

 dependencies via:

-python3 -m pip install -r requirements_tensorflow_server_cpu.txt
+python3 -m pip install -r requirements_server.txt

-Installation of NVIDIA drivers and CUDA is outside the scope of the document.
+TensorFlow can use the GPU for better performance but installation of NVIDIA drivers and CUDA is outside the scope of the document.
 There are many tutorials available such as this one.

 The client example (identify_object.py